MSLaFaver/RealTimeRedux/README.md

 This is an early version of the mod, so there will likely be issues.
 Please feel free to submit them on the [Issues](https://github.com/MSLaFaver/RealTimeRedux/issues) tracker.

 ## Known Issues
-* Custom night is always set to 20/20/20/20
 * Transition between nights is too short
 * Subtitles are not correct
-* Timecode for main menu Bonnie animation is slightly too soon